 Motor Fuel Revenues.
 The projections for motor fuel tax revenues are provided by Office of the Chief Financial Officer's (OCFO) Office of Revenue Analysis (ORA) and certified by the Chief Financial Officer of the District of Columbia.
 The estimates were developed using a statistical model to predict motor fuel gallons taxed, based on the annual average price of motor fuel in the District, the annual average personal income per household, and the amount of fuel consumption based on trends in motor vehicle fuel efficiencies.
-For fiscal year 2021, ORA forecasted an increase of 14% in motor vehicle fuel tax compared to fiscal year 2020, but a 10% decline compared to fiscal year 2019 as a result of the impact of COVID-19 and the corresponding mitigating actions, i.e., social distancing recommendations, shelter-in-place orders, and quarantines, on the District's motor fuel tax revenue.
-The motor vehicle fuel tax is expected to increase by 4% in fiscal year 2022, with minimal increases of less than 1% in future years.
+For fiscal year 2022, ORA forecasted an increase of 5% in motor vehicle fuel tax compared to fiscal year 2021, and a 10.4% increase compared to fiscal year 2020 on the District's motor fuel tax revenue.
+The motor vehicle fuel tax is expected to increase by 4.2% in fiscal year 2022, with minimal increases of less than 1% in future years.
 The current fuel tax rate of \$0.235 per gallon was used for all years presented in the forecast.

 Rights-of-Way Revenues.
 The ROW revenues projection was prepared by ORA based on D.C.
 Code §§ 9-111.01a and 9-111.01(d)(3), limiting dedicated funding to the Fund from all local sources to a maximum of 22% of the projected annual Federal Aid Highway Trust Fund expenditures.
 In determining the budget request for ROW revenues, several factors are considered, including the anticipated spending level of the Fund, and also the available fund balance carry over.
 For each year, the amounts of supplemental funding from ROW revenues were adjusted in a manner where the year end fund balance is not in a deficit.
-Management has a goal to maintain a fund balance in excess of \$25 million.
-As a result, the Fund expects to incorporate ROW into its budget request beginning in 2022.
+As a result, the Fund expects to incorporate ROW into its budget request beginning in 2023.
+Management no longer has a goal to maintain a fund balance in excess oof \$25 million as a cushion for settlements and judgments that might be incurred/imposed during the fiscal year as the Fund is now able to pay any settlements and judgments from the City's settlements and judgments fund.

 Interest Income.
-Although there was a small amount of interest income earned for fiscal year 2020, no interest income is estimated for future years by OCFO's Office of Finance and Treasury as funds are now held in a Citi account that has an expected overnight rate of 0%.
+Although there was a small amount of interest income earned for fiscal year 2021, no interest income is estimated for future years by OCFO's Office of Finance and Treasury as funds are now held in a Citi account that has an expected overnight rate of 0%.